We may earn money or products from the companies mentioned in this post.

 Stay fit during vacation…Hmmm… You’re probably wondering “Why would anyone want to exercise on vacation?”
-Well, besides the numerous health benefits that staying fit offers, it allows you to see the areas you visit up close and personal.
+Well, besides the numerous health benefits that whole body fitness offers, it allows you to see the areas you visit up close and personal.

 But do you usually put it off because you are suffering from jet lag, have cramped legs from a tight plane/car ride, are busy sightseeing, or haven’t noticed any good trails?

-First things first, how do I go about preventing/getting rid of the cramped and tight muscles that I get when going on long trips?
-For starters, no matter how long I am traveling or whether I am traveling by car, plane, or train, I make an effort to get up out of my seat and walk around AT LEAST every hour and a half.
+How do I go about preventing/getting rid of the cramped and tight muscles that I get when going on long trips?
+For starters, no matter how long I am traveling or whether I am traveling by car, plane, or train, I make an effort to get up out of my seat and walk around AT LEAST every hour.

 What activity helps you put your mind at ease and relax?”
 Next, ask yourself, “How much time do I have?”